-Common Causes & Symptoms of Heart Attacks
+Signs And Symptoms of Heart Attacks

-Most people experience symptoms that aren't as obvious.
-In fact, many people who have a heart attack suffer permanent heart damagebecause they don't get help quickly enough.
+However, most people experience symptoms that aren't as obvious.
+In fact, many people who have a heart attack suffer permanent heart damage because they don't get help quickly enough.

 - Chest pain or discomfort that doesn't go away or occurs more often during an activity or rest (the pain can feel like pressure, squeezing, fullness or pain, or feel like indigestion or heartburn)

-- Discomfort in areas of your upper body like the arms, back, neck, jaw or stomach
+- Discomfort in areas of your upper body like the arms, back, neck, jaw, or stomach

 - Shortness of breath

 - Feeling lightheaded, dizzy, or unusually tired for no reason